SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 Although level four headings are allowed and the book does use them, you should generally try to avoid them.
-Deeply nested headings often indicate that there's a better way to organize the content.
+Deeply nested headings often indicate that there’s a better way to organize the content.

 ## memberwise initializer